Chris-Perkins/Lifting-Buddy/README.md

 | About screen              | 2/10                  | In progress now                                |
 | Create “Session” View     | 2/10                  | I know how to do it, but no code yet.          |

+### Known Bugs
+Starting a workout session with an exercise, deleting that exercise, then viewing the workout session causes a crash.

 ### Future plans
-Convert relevant UIViews into ViewControllers (good practice)
-    Update from 11/29 -- my shower thoughts said this wasn't a good idea.
+Convert relevant UIViews into ViewControllers (good practice) Update from 11/29 -- my shower thoughts said this wasn't a good idea.
 Reason being that containerviewcontrollers would require the frames to be set anyway, which is what I wanted to avoid.
 Add "Feature Poll", a poll that users can use to vote on for the next feature.
 Log in to sync and backup workouts

 #### Special Thanks
 Alex Bridgeman - For giving me the idea for this application.
 Also created the splash screen and launch screen!